What Are the 4 Types of POS Systems? A Complete Guide for Modern Businesses

 3. Can POS systems work without an internet connection?

 Yes, Terminal POS systems usually support offline mode, allowing transactions even without the internet.
-Cloud and mobile POS, however, need connectivity for updates.

 4. Do self-service kiosk POS systems need staff supervision?